 The period in which a lawsuit must be filed is known as a statute of limitations.
 Each state sets its own statutes of limitations for civil cases.
 Generally, intentional tort claims must be filed within three to six years of occurrence.
 If you file your conversion claim after the statute of limitations has run, your claim will be denied.

 Many conversion claims can be filed in small claims court without the help of an attorney.
-But if your claim concerns valuable property or your ownership of the property is in dispute, an experienced civil law attorney can help protect your interests.
-Receive a free claim review to learn how your state’s conversion law may affect your case.
+But if your claim concerns valuable property or your ownership of the property is in dispute, an experienced personal injury attorney can help protect your interests.
+Contact one today.

 Contact a qualified personal injury attorney to make sure your rights are protected.